ViniciusCastellani/Monitor-CRUD-Server/README.md

 This project is a **Spring Boot** application that provides RESTful APIs and a web-based interface for managing monitor data.
 The backend interacts with a **file-based H2 database** using **JDBC** and uses **Lombok** to simplify Java development.
 The web interface is built with **HTML, CSS, and JavaScript** and interacts with the backend REST API.

+This server is used by the companion Android application, available at: **[Monitor Android App](https://github.com/ViniciusCastellani/MonitorApp)**

 ---

 ## Features